mathematica-pub/frontend-shared-packages/docs/dev-environment.md

 ## Running applications (e.g. demo-app, my-work) with deployed libraries

-To run all apps with the lastest version of all `libs` deployed to codeartifact, set your aws credentials, then run:
+To run all apps with the lastest version of all `libs` deployed to npm, set your aws credentials, then run:

 `bash toggle-hsi.sh --npm`